lydiaYchen/GAI/review.md

 ## Requirements

-Reviews that fulfil the following requirements will receive 60% of the exercise point
+Reviews that fulfil the following requirements will receive 60% of the exercise points

 All questions have to be answered.&nbsp;
 The report provides a sensible review of the paper, and shows&nbsp; a solid understanding of that.